TheScienceMuseum/heritage-connector/docs/getting_started.rst

 The required the argument :code:`table_name` sets the values of :code:`doc['_source']['type']` for each Elasticsearch record and :code:`skos:hasTopConcept` for each entity in the triplestore, meaning that an entity's source table can always be idenfified from both databases.

 The optional argument :code:`add_type` sets the value of :code:`RDF.type` for all records in the table.
-A Wikidata entity is recommended here for entity matching purposes.
+A Wikidata entity is recommended here for record linkage purposes.

 **Example of importing a content table using RecordLoader.add_records**